CodeFox2010/MariXia/README.md

 ## 💬 Feedback

-Feel free to open issues or pull requests if you wanna contribute or suggest anything.
+Feel free to open issues or pull requests if you wanna suggest anything.

 ---